 ... the bathroom becomes a pirate city...

-... the stairs becomes a mountain pathway...
+... the stairs become a mountain pathway...

 ... the soda he needs to get his blood sugar up becomes a mythical fountain....